CompleteUnityDeveloper2/6_Zombie_Runner/README.md

 **After watching (learning outcomes)...**

 Be clear on how to rotate an object so that it is facing another moving object.

+### 22 Game Over User Interface ###

+**In this video (objectives)...**

+1. Create a Game Over canvas with buttons to reload game and quit.
+2. Create a class which contains the methods with the functionality for our buttons.

+**After watching (learning outcomes)...**

+Create a simple game over menu to ensure we can restart the game when the player dies.